vita-tak/eu-ai-act-rag/README.md

 queries referencing specific articles (e.g. "summarise Article 12"), semantic similarity search for open-ended questions

-**No LangChain** — each component (loader, chunker, embedder, retriever, generator) is implemented explicitly, making the data flow transparent and each step independently testable

 **Source attribution** — every answer includes the specific articles it draws from, enabling verification against the source document